my-ai-university/finite-element-method/README.md

 ### Overview
 <img src="ai-u-framework.png" width="700">
-We fine-tune a large language model (LLM) using LoRA and enhance its responses with retrieval-augmented generation (RAG) to align with the instructor's style and course materials.
+We fine-tune a large language model (LLM) using LoRA to create an expert model that responds in the instructor's style.
+User queries are first answered by this expert model.
+The expert's response and original user query are then passed to a synthesis model, which retrieves relevant context from course materials using RAG and integrates this context with the expert’s response via an LLM guided by a system prompt, generating an enhanced answer.

 ### Highlights
 - Scalable AI-driven pipeline to generate fine-tuning data, verified by domain experts